 Sometimes referred to as sleeper vans or camper vans, Class B motorhomes are definitely on the small end of the RV spectrum.
 But what they lack in space, they often more than make up for in flexibility.

-Class B motorhomes also come in a range of price points, from relatively affordable Westfalia vans or VW conversions to top-of-the-line Mercedes Sprinters decked out with the very best miniature versions of everything.
-You might be surprised to learn that high-end camper vans frequently fetch $100,000 or even more — so don’t think that just because the RV is small, you can expect a small price tag!
+Class B motorhomes also come in a range of price points.
+There are the relatively affordable Westfalia vans or VW conversions or, the top-of-the-line Mercedes Sprinters decked out with the very best miniature versions of everything.
+You might be surprised to learn that high-end camper vans frequently fetch $100,000 or even more.
+So don’t think that just because the RV is small, you can expect a small price tag!

 Class C Motorhomes

 Class C motorhomes offer many of the same amenities and conveniences as their Class A cousins at a (generally) smaller price point.
-They’re built into standard truck chassis, which makes them relatively simple to operate even for those intimidated by the idea of RV driving — and their iconic over-cockpit attic space can be used for storage, sleeping, or to house a killer home entertainment system.
+They’re built into standard truck chassis, which makes them relatively simple to operate even for those intimidated by the idea of RV driving.
+Their iconic over-cockpit attic space can be used for storage, sleeping, or to house a killer home entertainment system.

-Class C motorhomes do tend to be a little less luxuriously decked than Class As, and are more commonly available in smaller sizes.
+Class C motorhomes do tend to be a little less luxuriously decked than Class As.
+They are also more commonly available in smaller sizes.
 That means you might get more like 10-14 miles per gallon in one of these guys… while still being able to provide beds for your whole family!

 Fifth Wheels and Travel Trailers